Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 With each year, operating costs rise.
 With each year, fewer developers find the technology interesting.
 With each year, security becomes more questionable.

-Eventually, your best expert retires.
+At some point, your best expert retires.
 Or changes jobs.
-And suddenly nobody understands how the system really works.
+And suddenly, no one understands how the system really works anymore.

-The second biggest mistake: Replacing the entire system when a migration would have sufficed.
+The second biggest mistake: replacing the entire system when migration would have been enough.
 Rebuilds are risky, expensive, and take a long time.
-If the architecture is solid, migration is almost always the better way.
+If the architecture is solid, migration is almost always the better path.

 Legacy modernization is risky.
-But risks are manageable if you recognize them early.
+But risks are manageable if you identify them early.

 The biggest problems we see:

-Hidden Dependencies.
-The system depends on a hundred small things that no one has documented.
-Solution: Dependency mapping early in the project.
+Hidden dependencies.
+The system depends on a hundred small things that nobody documented.
+Solution: dependency mapping early in the project.
 Who uses which data?
-Which systems are dependent?
+Which systems depend on what?

-Performance Degradation.
+Performance degradation.
 The new system is slower than the old one.
-Solution: Baseline measurements before migration.
-Performance tests under load before you go live.
+Solution: baseline measurements before migration.
+Performance tests under load before going live.

-Data Loss.
-During migration, data is lost or corrupted.
-Solution: Multiple dry runs.
+Data loss.
+Data is lost or corrupted during migration.
+Solution: several dry runs.
 Data validation after each migration.

-Scope Creep.
-Initially, it was a migration, now it's becoming a rebuild.
-Solution: Strict scope definition.
-Just migration, no new features.
+Scope creep.
+At first it was a migration, now it is turning into a rebuild.
+Solution: strict scope definition.
+Migration only, no new features.
 Changes must be approved.

-Legacy systems are not inherently bad.
-They are often reliable, stable, proven.
-The problem is: They become more expensive as the world around them changes.
+Legacy systems are not bad by definition.
+They are often reliable, stable, and proven.
+The problem is: they become more expensive while the world around them changes.

 There is no universal answer.
 Some systems should be migrated.
 Some should be replaced.
-Some should be retained - for now, with smart management.
+Some should be kept - for the time being, with smart management.

 The worst thing you can do is nothing.
-The second worst is: Replacing the entire system when a migration would have sufficed.
+The second worst is replacing the entire system when migration would have been enough.

 The right decision?
 The one that fits your situation.
 Not some generic best practice.

-The first step is always the same: An honest conversation.
-What does it really cost us?
+The first step is always the same: an honest conversation.
+What does this really cost us?
 What are our options?
 And how long can we wait?

-Do you have a legacy system giving you headaches?
+Do you have a legacy system that is giving you headaches?
 We conduct assessments for Swiss companies - honest, pragmatic, with clear recommendations.
 Talk to us.

 Join us on the journey